jeremy-w/ayadn/README.md

 - Write/paste a simple link:

 ```
-ayadn write 'Subscribe to the #AyaDN broadcast! https://app.net/c/2zqf'
+ayadn write 'Subscribe to the #Ayadn broadcast! https://app.net/c/2zqf'
 ```

 - Write/paste a markdown link to embed the link:

 ```
-ayadn write '[Subscribe](https://app.net/c/2zqf) to the #AyaDN broadcast!'
+ayadn write '[Subscribe](https://app.net/c/2zqf) to the #Ayadn broadcast!'
 ```

 ### Reset pagination data

-If AyaDN shows you "No recent posts" but you still want to see the stream again, you have to reset the pagination data first.
+If Ayadn shows you "No recent posts" but you still want to see the stream again, you have to reset the pagination data first.

 ```
 ayadn reset